top of page

 Foul Tip

-When the batter hits a foul tip or foul ball and it is caught by the catcher it is an out. ( It does not have to go over the batters head.)
+When the batter hits a foul tip or foul ball and it is caught by the catcher, it is an out. (it does not have to go over the batter’s head).

 Phantom Base

 Runners who begin an at bat on 1st or 3rd base may use a phantom base for safety purposes.
 The runner may get off the bag in foul territory if they are concerned about a pull hitter batting the ball towards them.
-Once the ball is hit and you leave the phantom base you can continue directly to 2nd base or home.
+Once the ball is hit and you leave the phantom base, you can continue directly to 2nd base or home.
 However, if you need to tag up or return to your base, you must use the actual 1st or 3rd base bag.
 Basically, once you leave the phantom base, your base then becomes the actual 1st or 3rd base bag.

 Pitcher Protection Rules

-For the safety of the players a safety screen must be placed between the pitching rubber and home plate, 12 -14 feet away from the rubber (measured from the bottom bar) and centered on the pitcher.
-This allows the pitcher to pitch from wherever they choose on the rubber.
-The pitcher is required to stand on the rubber, behind the screen and pitch over the screen (not around the screen).
-The pitcher's foot must be touching the rubber until the pitch is released.
-The pitcher has to remain behind the screen until the ball has been batted.
+The pitcher is required to stand on the rubber behind the screen, and pitch over the screen (not around the screen).
+The pitcher’s foot must be touching the rubber until the pitch is released.
+The pitcher must remain behind the screen until the ball has been batted.
 This rule will be for batting practice and the game.

 If a batted ball hits the pitcher’s screen after being hit and not yet fielded by any player, it is a dead ball.
 No strike or ball is counted.